Shared Links

 - When you want to lock down the watermarked file by not allowing any text to be copied.

 - When the content in question is of the highest sensitivity level.
 Note that while watermarking is a security deterrent, a very motivated and technically adept hacker can remove a vector watermark.
-Doing this will impact the original formatting of the underlying document.
+Doing this impacts the original formatting of the underlying document.
 This is slightly different from a Rasterized watermark where you cannot remove the watermark without destroying the underlying content as well.

 Content Creation

 This section allows you to restrict certain types of content creation.
-Higher restrictions will provide admins greater control over the content and structure.
-However, users will be more restricted in creating content, which may impact the amount of collaboration.
-Note:- If Only admins can create and delete first-level folders, files, and bookmarks is enabled:
+Higher restrictions provide admins greater control over the content and structure.
+However, users are more restricted in creating content, which may impact the amount of collaboration.Restrict content creation

 - Admins can transfer ownership of folders to managed users, but managed users cannot transfer ownership to others.